-- Collaborative strategies work when both parties are willing to play by its rules: they are willing to jointly work towards a solution, share all the information needed to reach a mutual beneficial solution, and to stick with the collaborative conflict management method.
+- Collaborative strategies work when both parties are willing to play by their rules: they are willing to jointly work towards a solution, share all the information needed to reach a mutually beneficial solution and stick with the collaborative conflict management method.

-- It should be used when stakes are high, and the costs of not collaborating is higher than directly confronting the issue and trying to work through it together.
+- It should be used when stakes are high and the costs of not collaborating are higher than directly confronting the issue and trying to work through it together.

 - Collaboration works if there is enough time to solve the problem (it takes a lot of time).

-- Collaboration works for non-dichotomous issues (no yes/no solutions; where there is no space for collaboration really).
+- Collaboration works for non-dichotomous issues (no yes/no solutions; where there is no space for collaboration).

 5. Negotiating or Bargaining

-Negotiating is very similar with Collaboration, the difference being that the expectations are lower for both parties as they enter the conversation.
-In Negotiation, each party tries to get as much as she can, knowing that she will not get everything they want.
+Negotiating is very similar to Collaboration, the difference being that the expectations are lower for both parties as they enter the conversation.
+In Negotiation, each party tries to get as much as she can, knowing she will not get everything they want.

 How to negotiate

-There are entire books on negotiation, I will only capture here a few principles of a successful negotiation.
+There are entire books on negotiation, but I will only capture a few principles of a successful negotiation here.

-- Negotiation always starts with parties asking more than what they are prepared to settled for, as they get into the room with the expectation to not get everything they want.
+- Negotiation always starts with parties asking more than what they are prepared to settle for, as they get into the room expecting to not get everything they want.

-- Usually, negotiation starts with the smaller issues, the ones that are more likely to reach an agreement, to create optimism and a good relationship between parties.
+- Usually, the negotiation starts with the smaller issues, the ones more likely to reach an agreement, to create optimism and a good relationship between parties.

 - The parties are more likely to have a successful negotiation if they focus on the similarities of their positions versus the differences.

-- Expressing the desire to reach an agreement is also a point for a successful negotiation.
+- The desire to reach an agreement is also a point for a successful negotiation.

-- Presenting your best point last (just as in Persuasion) is also going to make it more likely to be remembered and met by the other.
+- Presenting your best point last (just as in Persuasion) will make it more likely to be remembered and met by the other.